biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/filtered_unweighted_filtering2.png
    :align:   center

 Several parameters have been automatically selected for you.
 In the "p-where" field we are filtering out certain samples.
-In this case we wanted to filter our samples in which "'Subject= "Volunteer 3'", and click "Add Command".
+In this case we wanted to filter our samples in which "'subject= "Volunteer 3'", and click "Add Command". **Keep in mind that all fields are case sensitive**.

 To perform a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram: